 Video Review | Manual, slow | AI-powered search & rapid review |

-A cloud-based AI camera system bridges legacy cameras to a secure, cloud-native dashboard.
-This automates incident detection, reduces investigation time by up to 95%, and empowers unlimited staff to monitor and act on safety issues—all from a single, unified dashboard.
+A cloud-based video AI system bridges legacy cameras to a secure, cloud-native dashboard.
+This automates incident detection, can significantly reduce investigation time, and empowers unlimited staff to monitor and act on safety issues—all from a single, unified dashboard.

-Unlike standard NVRs, the AI analysis layer surfaces actionable insights—flagging missing PPE, unsafe machine access, and near-miss events—so your team can respond proactively, not just after an incident.
+Unlike standard NVRs, the AI analysis layer surfaces specific, useful data—flagging missing PPE, and unsafe machine access—so your team can respond preemptively, not just after an incident.

-Prioritize solutions that integrate seamlessly with existing safety policies and OSHA 29 CFR 1910.212 (machine guarding requirements).
+Prioritize solutions that integrate seamlessly with existing safety policies and machine guarding requirements (Source: OSHA 29 CFR 1910.212).

 Ensure camera compatibility—look for platforms that work with both modern and legacy feeds.

-Choose systems that offer real-time insights and unlimited user access, supporting collaborative safety efforts.
+Choose systems that offer real-time data and unlimited user access, supporting collaborative safety efforts.

 Align technology upgrades with your broader safety goals—integrate with incident reporting, training, and regular safety audits.

 Every machine-related amputation is a call to raise the bar—not just to react.
-By combining modern AI-driven video analytics with proven safety protocols, you can dramatically reduce risk, speed up investigations, and build a culture where every team member feels empowered to work safely.
+By combining video AI with proven safety protocols, you can significantly reduce risk, speed up investigations, and build a culture where every team member feels empowered to work safely.

 Frequently asked questions